microspectrometer/dev-kit-2020/doc/book/spi-slave-data-ready-signal.md

 general purpose I/O pin on the SPI master.
 Thus the four-wire SPI bus becomes a five-wire SPI bus: MOSI, MISO, SCK, SS, DR (data ready).

 Be lazy.
 Do it this way if you can.
+The readout PCBs in the `20190429-dev-kit` project do it this way.
+(The previous PCBs do not, hence I had to come up with a 4-wire solution.)

 Example: I have `seven` required signals.